eug/jMetalDocumentation/solution.md

 ### Solution attributes
-The idea of incorporating attributes is to allow algorithm to add specific fields to solutions.
-For example, NSGA-II requires to rank the solutions and assign them the value of the crowding distance.
+The idea of incorporating attributes is to allow to add specific fields to solutions that are needed by some algorithms.
+For example, NSGA-II requires to rank the solutions and assign them the value of the crowding distance, while SPEA2 assigns a raw fitness to the solutions.

-To avoid having to manage directly the solution attributes, we include this utility interface:
+The attributes manipulated directly, but we include also this utility interface:
 ```java
 package org.uma.jmetal.util.solutionattribute;
 /**